chhe/livecli/docs/cli.rst

 .. sourcecode:: console

-    $ streamlink --crunchyroll-username=xxxx --crunchyroll-password=xxx http://crunchyroll.com/a-crunchyroll-episode-link
+    $ livecli --crunchyroll-username=xxxx --crunchyroll-password=xxx http://crunchyroll.com/a-crunchyroll-episode-link

 .. note::

-    If you omit the password, streamlink will ask for it.
+    If you omit the password, livecli will ask for it.

 Once logged in, the plugin makes sure to save the session credentials to avoid asking your username and password again.

-Nevertheless, these credentials are valid for a limited amount of time, so it might be a good idea to save your username and password in your :ref:`configuration file <cli-streamlinkrc>` anyway.
+Nevertheless, these credentials are valid for a limited amount of time, so it might be a good idea to save your username and password in your :ref:`configuration file <cli-liveurlrc>` anyway.

 .. warning::